Varonis Systems: History

 In 2022 Varonis announced it would deliver its Data Security Platform as a SOC® 2-compliant SaaS, citing faster updates and improved features.

 In 2023, Varonis added generative AI to its SaaS platform, allowing administrators to analyze and reduce investigation times.

 In 2024, Varonis began supporting Microsoft Copilot with a solution that monitors and audits Copilot prompts and data access in real-time and detects abnormal interactions to identify those with malign intent or those without malign intent that yielded undesirable outcomes.

-Also that year Varonis expanded its portfolio of products that monitor data access and detect potential breaches to offer a managed service to detect and respond to incidents.
+Also that year, Varonis expanded its portfolio of products that monitor data access and detect potential breaches to offer a managed service to detect and respond to incidents.

 In September 2024, the company announced new capabilities in its Salesforce Security Posture Management (SSPM) solution aimed at helping customers identify and eliminate data security risks automatically.

-In November 2024 Varonis announced that it would be expanding its IaaS security coverage to the Google Cloud.
-The company’s 2024 10k reported customers in 95 countries and a Q1 2025 relocation of its headquarters to Miami, Florida.
+In November 2024, Varonis announced that it would be expanding its IaaS security coverage to the Google Cloud.
+The company’s 2024 10-K reported customers in 95 countries and a Q1 2025 relocation of its headquarters to Miami, Florida.
+In February 2025 it was reported that the company was set to accelerate and complete its SaaS transition by 2026, with a target of $737-$745 million ARR.

+In 2025, Varonis introduced database activity monitoring capabilities and an anti-phishing product that uses a sandbox environment to identify malicious links in email.